MDViewer vs Marked 2

 Overview

 Marked 2 has been a go-to Markdown previewer on Mac for over a decade.
 It’s a polished, well-known app with a loyal user base.
 MDViewer is a newer alternative that takes a different approach — combining viewing, editing, and Git history in one native app.
-It’s currently free for early adopters (a Pro tier is planned).
+It has a free Lite tier and a Pro tier ($9.99 one-time) with editing, Git history, and PDF export.

 Both are macOS-native and both focus on reading Markdown rather than writing it from scratch.
 But they differ in philosophy, features, and price.